ghoshnirmalya/react-search-box/README.md

 ## Props

-- `value` - The default value for the input box.
 - `placeholder` - The placeholder text for the input box.
 - `data` - An array of objects which acts as teh source of data for the dropdown.
 This prop is required.
 - `callback` - A function which acts as a callback when any record is selected.
 It is triggered once a dropdown item is clicked.